RCC NEWS

 Men’s Breakfast

-Guys of all ages are invited to join us for our Men's Breakfast on Saturday, May 11th!
+Guys of all ages are invited to join us on Saturday, October 12th, for our Men’s Breakfast!
 One of RCC’s elders, Dennis Thurman, will be our guest speaker.
 We will meet in the Worship Center at 8am for an awesome time of food and community!
 Bring some friends, and we hope to see you there!

 Women’s Ministry Gathering